zass30/SuperTurboExtendedInputDisplay/README.md

 ### Installing
  * Download the sf2-hitboxes_and_VF_input.lua file, and make sure it's in the same directory as your training mode batch file.
  * Download the scrolling-input directory, and make sure it's in the same directory as sf2-hitboxes_and_VF_input.lua.

-Move the joystick.
-You should see
+ * Start the game and move the joystick.
+You should see inputs scrolling on the side of the display.

 ## Troubleshooting
  * **I get an error saying "unexpected symbol near <"** : Make sure you download the lua file as raw.